-Once you've removed the labels and ribbon from your new pot, rinse it in warm water and dry thoroughly.
+Once you've removed the labels and ribbon from your new pot, rinse it with warm water and dry it thoroughly.
 Brush a small amount of vegetable oil around the inside of the pan (like you would if you were seasoning a cast iron skillet), which will optimize the nonstick features.
-Heat the pan over a low flame until most of the moisture has steamed out, and once it's cooled, wipe excess with a towel.
+Heat the pan over a low flame until most of the moisture has steamed out, and once it's cooled, wipe any excess with a towel.
 Now you're good to go!

 An enameled coating on the cast iron of every Staub pan make them a breeze to clean—and Staub recommends that you hand-wash them, rather than running them through the dishwasher, to preserve the patina and brightness.
 After drying, you can brush the inside with a little vegetable oil to maintain the black matte finish.